Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 We can use the browser to make `GET` requests to any endpoint defined in our project, now using our deployed Render URL instead of `localhost`.

 We can find our URL on our deployed application's dashboard, listed just under the name of our web service application.
 Render URLs will take the form `https://your-app-name.onrender.com` Our demonstration has the URL `https://hello-books-api-1.onrender.com`.
+We suspend or remove deployed projects when not in use, so we should expect to see an error if we try navigating to the demonstration URL.

 ![Screenshot of Render URL for deployed hello-books-api application with copy to clipboard message](../assets/deployment/render-copy-deployed-webservice-url.png)
 _([Full size image](../assets/deployment/render-copy-deployed-webservice-url.png))_